wp-plugins/wp-translit/readme.txt

 = Features =

-* All transliteation is in one way: Cyrillic → Latin.
+* All transliteation has done in one way: Cyrillic → Latin.
-* Transliterate all text on pages, including widget titles, header and footer, posts, pages, comments and feeds.
+* Transliterate all text on pages; including widget titles, header and footer, posts, pages, comments and even feeds.
 * Automatically display original (Cyrillic) script to visitors with Serbian, Macedonian, Bulgarian and Russian as preferred language set in web browser.
 * Automatically display Latin script for all other languages (including Croatian, Slovenian, English and others).
-* Choose style of widget - dropdown list or unordered list.
+* Choose style of widget: inline, unordered list or dropdown list.
 * Place inline links by adding `do_action("wptranslit")` anywhere in template.
 * Set custom widget title.
-* Can display link to translate page to English, German, French or Russian language with Google Translate.
+* Optional link to translate page to English, German, French, Russian, Chinese (Simplified and Traditional), Greek, Hungarian, Korean, Spanish or Turkish language with Google Translate.
 * WP Translit support `gettext` localisation.

 = Српски =